PC-trollbox/DuckCloud/README.md

 ### Database editing
 Create a file called `db.lok`, then you can edit the database.
 After you have done the editing, remove `db.lok`, otherwise the site won't answer.

+### Server update warning
+Warn your users about a possible update by creating `duckcloud.blok`.
+It's ultimate, restricting any user from logging in until a restart has completed.
+Notice that you'll need to remove `duckcloud.blok` after updating, otherwise the site will still be blocked.

 ## TCP Tunnelling
 Use `testTCPConnect.js` for TCP tunnelling.
 Also check out [duckcl](https://www.npmjs.com/package/duckcloud-cli)oud-cli on npm for the `forward` command